 A BOSS of an Oswestry canalside pub that had its porches torn off by a tractor says he has been frustrated in his attempts to make the rebuild accessible for all frustrated by Shropshire Council.

-Ellis Brent owns and runs the Navigation Inn on the banks of the Montogomery Canal in Maesbury Marsh, near Oswestry and last June, porches on the building were torn off by a passing tractor.
+Brent Ellis owns and runs the Navigation Inn on the banks of the Montogomery Canal in Maesbury Marsh, near Oswestry and last June, porches on the building were torn off by a passing tractor.

-Ellis wanted to turn this nightmare into an opportunity to, at best, place a ramp at the entrance to improve accessibility for people with wheelchairs and buggies or at least, introduce an extra step for people.
+Brent wanted to turn this nightmare into an opportunity to, at best, place a ramp at the entrance to improve accessibility for people with wheelchairs and buggies or at least, introduce an extra step for people.

 READ MORE: Boss 'shocked' as tractor destroys Navigation Inn porches